orlando/travel/README.md

 # Travel

 Commits from around the world.
+Open [travel.geojson](travel.geojson) to see the places

 ## Goal

 Save the location of the places I've visited/stayed.

-Open [travel.geojson](travel.geojson) to see the places
+## How it works

+This repo uses a `pre-commit` hook that retrieves the location using OSX's Core Location API through [WhereAmI](https://github.com/victor/whereami).
+Then it writes it to `travel.geojson`.

+## How to use it

+1. Fork the repo
+1. Install WhereAmI (`brew install whereami`)
+1. Remove travel.geojson and do a commit without hooks (`git commit -m 'start over' -n`)